Babies, toddlers and under 6s

 Boscombe Salvation Army has a fantastic group of amazing kids.
 Many of them are Junior Soldiers (those who’ve decided they want to make they commitment to God obvious to others by wearing a uniform), but not all and it’s not obligatory to wear a uniform either, it’s all about being with each other and God.

-On Sundays we have the Sunday School (or Sunday Madhouse as we affectionately call it) which is led by Julie Forsyth, aided by a team of fun-loving helpers (all of whom are CRB checked for your children’s safety).
+On Sundays we have the Sunday School (or Sunday Madhouse as we affectionately call it) which is led by Jonny Searle, aided by a team of fun-loving helpers (all of whom are CRB checked for your children’s safety).
 Usually our young people join in the first part of Sunday morning services (at 11am) and leave part-way through at around 11.30am to meet in the Young Peoples hall (upstairs) for their own time together until approximately 12.30pm.
 This time includes doing a variety of activities including drama, music, craft, puppets, games and more, all with a spitiual message behind them.
 The 13+ group will often head off to the BH1 Project across the road for more age-relevant activities and discussions, again led by experienced (CRB checked) adults.

 During the week there are a range of activities and groups for kids of all ages, right from toddlers through to those approaching adulthood.
 Check out our diary to see what’s on.